brightspot/react-examples/client-authentication-csr/README.md

 The Next.js app makes a request to the GraphQL endpoint.
 The request includes headers that contain a secret API Key stored as an environment variable.
 If the value of the API Key in the headers match the value stored in Brightspot then the app will display the data returned.

-To show how the application responds to an incorrect API Key, modify the `GRAPHQL_CLIENT_SECRET` value in the `.env` file located at `client-authentication-csr/app` to some new value.
+To show how the application responds to an incorrect API Key, modify the `NEXT_PUBLIC_GRAPHQL_CLIENT_SECRET` value in the `.env` file located at `client-authentication/app` to some new value.
 Then restart the Next.js app and navigate to it in your web browser.

 ## How everything works